medusajs/medusa/docs/content/troubleshooting/errors-after-update.md

 medusa migrations run
 ```

-This ensures your server has the latest database structure required.
-Then, try running your Medusa server again and check whether the same error occurs.
+This ensures your backend has the latest database structure required.
+Then, try running your Medusa backend again and check whether the same error occurs.

 ---